AdobeDocs/experience-manager-cloud-service.en/help/assets/accessibility.md

 * To manage metadata, can users browse through all the options on the Properties page?
 * Other metadata-related enhancements?

+For metadata operations, the following product behavior improves accessibility:

+* Screen readers now announce the options to delete the selected tags in Basic tab of asset Properties buttons to delete the selected tags.

 ## Search digital assets {#search}

 Being able to quickly search the relevant assets, boosts the content velocity.
 The content velocity use cases are are part of core [!DNL Assets] functionality.
 Search use case is accessible in the following ways: